Magicoo51889/Arduino/README.md

-# Arduino code, just random projects for University Course
+# Arduino code, part of my electronics modules on my Product Design and Technology (BSc) course at Loughborough University